dm0reau/automysqlbackup_hourly/README.md

 Compatibility
 -------------

 Debian and Ubuntu only.
-Tested on production servers with Debian 8 (Jessie) and Ubuntu 14.04.
+Tested with Debian 10 (Buster) and Ubuntu 20.04 (Focal).

 Installation
 ------------